trgchinhh/trgchinhh/README.md

 - I’ve got a bunch of pinned projects, but my favorite is the [quanlysinhvien-cpp](https://github.com/trgchinhh/quanlysinhvien-cpp)<br>
 - In addition, I also researched and created more than 10 multi-feature telegram bots<br>
 - If you are interested with telegram bots, [The source code here](https://github.com/trgchinhh/bottelegram-py) is available here !<br>
-- If you would like to contact me [Please click here](https://trgchinhh.github.io/information/) to contact<br>

 <!-- <h2 align = "left">With Ability</h2>
 <p align="left">